synfinatic/aws-sso-cli/docs/commands.md

 **Note:** This command is only useful when you have STS credentials configured in your shell via [eval](#eval) or [exec](#exec).

----

-### completions

-Configures your appropriate shell configuration file to add auto-complete and [Shell Helpers](#shell-helpers) functionality for commands, flags and options.
-Must restart your shell for this to take effect.

-For more information about this feature, please read [the quickstart]( quickstart.md#enabling-auto-completion-in-your-shell).

-Flags:

- * `--install` -- Install the new v1.9+ shell completions scripts
- * `--uninstall` -- Uninstall the new v1.9+ shell completions scripts
- * `--uninstall-pre-19` -- Uninstall the legacy pre-v1.9 scripts
- * `--shell <shell>` -- Override the detected shell
- * `--shell-script <file>` -- Override the default shell script file to modify

-**Note:** You should uninstall the older pre-v1.9 completions before installing the new version.
-Once the new version is installed, `--uninstall-pre-19` will refuse to run so you will have to either manually edit the file or run `--uninstall`, then `--uninstall-pre-19` and finally `--install` again.

 ## Environment Variables

 ### Honored Variables